Dancer Basic Guide

 Utility

 As previously mentioned, Dancer brings a lot of utility to the raid.
-By properly using these, you can lessen the strain on your healers by a sizable amount and allow them to spend more time on DPSing.
+By properly using these, you can lessen the strain on your healers by a sizable amount and allow them to spend more time DPSing.
 This makes your kills faster and in turn also gives you more DPS as they will be pumping more damage into your raid buffs.

 The noteworthy abilities are as follows:

-- Shield Samba.
-This ability has a 90 second cooldown and applies a 15 second buff to all nearby party members that reduces all damage taken by 10%.
-This is one of the strongest damage mitigations a DPS can bring, as you do not have to target the boss and because the duration is considerably longer than other DPS mitigation abilities.
-These abilities will not stack with the Bard and Machinist versions, Troubadour and Tactician.
+1. Shield Samba - This ability has a 90 second cooldown and applies a 15 second buff to all nearby party members that reduces all damage taken by 15%.
+This is one of the strongest damage mitigations a DPS can bring, as you do not have to target the boss, it doesn’t favor physical or magical damage, it prevents more damage, and because the duration is considerably longer than other DPS mitigation abilities.
+This ability will not stack with the Bard and Machinist versions, Troubadour and Tactician.

 Final Notes